maekawataiki/GeneticAlgorithm/README.md

-# game1
-Super Mario Bros. like game
+# Genetic Algorithm with Super Mario like game

 ********************************************************************************************************
 Genetic Algorithm (general)
  - Consider the set of commands (up, up left, up right, left, right, neutral) as a genes.